 After discussing common health issues that occur, the article will then talk about how you can find a sock and shoe that fit properly.

 A blister is a fluid-filled bubble that can frequently are found near the toes, heal, and forefoot.

-Blisters are common for runners who frequently exercise with wet feet, in harsh conditions, or in ill-fitting socks and shoes.
-Unfortunately, the best cure for blisters is to let them ride out the course
+Blisters are common for runners who frequently exercise with wet feet, in harsh conditions, or in ill-fitting socks and running shoes.
+Unfortunately, the best cure for blisters is to let them ride out of the course.

 Blisters can be difficult to treat, especially when the affected person is active.
 One of the best ways to avoid blisters is to wear comfortable socks that fit well and don't have a bunch of excessive fabric that can rub along the skin.
 Avoid cotton socks.

 #2.
 Athlete's Foot

-The most common cause is excessive sweating that allows the fungus to grow.
+The most common cause is excessive sweating which allows the fungus to grow.
 One of the main symptoms is a scaly, itchy rash that can spread to the rest of the foot.
 Wet socks and wet feet tend to be the breeding grown for athlete's foot.

 Athlete's Foot makes running unpleasant and leaves people feeling gross.
 It can spread to others from floors, towels, and clothing, so the affected individual might not be able to use public changing rooms or showers.

 Athlete's Foot can be treated with over-the-counter antifungal medicine.
 However, it's important to practice proper foot care to avoid becoming the fungus monster from the black lagoon.

-Always wear a clean pair of socks when running and let your shoes dry for at least a day after intensive workouts.
-If you want or need to run every day, then most professionals recommend that you purchase more than one pair of shoes so you can swap the affected ones out every other day.
+Always wear a clean pair of socks when running and let your running shoes dry for at least a day after intensive workouts.
+If you want or need to run every day, then most professionals recommend that you purchase more than one pair of running shoes so you can swap the affected ones out every other day.

 #3.
 Runner's Toes

-Runner’s toes is also called Runner’s toenails.
-These are when a blood vessel breaks underneath a toenail or when there is a cut or bleeding in the same location.
+Runner's toes are also called Runner's toenails.
+These black toenails are when a blood vessel breaks underneath a toenail or when there is a cut or bleeding in the same location.